 Got your travel insurance booked?
 We promise to never push a brand or product we don’t personally use, and the travel cover from Safety Wing is a policy we don’t just use, but we highly recommend.
 They offer some of the most flexible policies, amazing customer service and are affordable too.

 Day 1 in Dubrovnik

-One of the great landmarks of the city is the perfect place to start your 2 day Dubrovnik itinerary!
+One of the great landmarks of Croatia is the perfect place to start your 2 day Dubrovnik itinerary!
 Construction of the Fort, often referred to as Dubrovnik’s Gibraltar (it’s on a rock), started sometime in the early 1000s.
 Although the first record of the fortress was upon the appointment of the Commander of the Fort, which was recorded in 1301.
 So, it’s pretty old.